-Once your subfloor is clean and prepped, check the thickness of your underlayment in comparison to the thickness of the power supply leads and connections on the QuietWarmth Float mats.
+Once your subfloor is clean and prepped, check the thickness of your underlayment (if using) in comparison to the thickness of the power supply leads and connections on the QuietWarmth Tile & Glue mats.
 If you are not using an additional underlayment, or your underlayment is not thicker than the leads, you must create a channel in your subfloor to recess the route where the lead wires will run.